barne856/squint/README.md

 ### Dimension System

-The dimension system uses `std::ratio` for compile-time fraction representation of physical dimensions.
+The dimension system in SQUINT uses `std::ratio` for compile-time fraction representation of physical dimensions.
 Each dimension is represented by seven `std::ratio` values, corresponding to the seven SI base units:

 1. Length (L)
 2. Time (T)